US Embassy in Jerusalem to open in May, officials say

 The U.S. Embassy in Jerusalem will open in May to coincide with the 70th anniversary of Israel declaring its independence, Trump administration officials said Friday.

 A senior State Department official said Secretary of State Rex Tillerson approved a security plan late Thursday for an embassy location to open in Jerusalem.

-The embassy would be in an annex of an existing U.S. facility in the neighborhood of Arnona.
+Officials told Fox News the embassy would initially be located in the neighborhood of Arnona on a compound that currently houses the consular operations of the Consulate General Jerusalem.
+Initially, the embassy will consist of the Ambassador and a small team.

-The official told Fox News that the hope is for the U.S. to develop only a “footprint” there in May, with a target of a fuller complement and facility by the end of 2019.
+An official also told Fox News that the hope is for the U.S. to develop only a “footprint” there in May, with a target of a fuller complement and facility by the end of 2019.

 Administration officials said that Congress would be notified of the May move on Friday.